VA Nebraska-Western Iowa Health Care System Phone Numbers (Sept 2006)

 - For services covered by Medicare, but not by TRICARE, Medicare is the only payer and the beneficiary is responsible for Medicare cost shares.

-- For services not covered by Medicare or TRICARE, the beneficiary is responsible
+- For services not covered by Medicare or TRICARE, the beneficiary is responsible for all costs.

 For services received from a civilian provider, the provider will first file claims with Medicare.
 Medicare will pay its portion and automatically forward the claim to TRICARE for processing.
 TRICARE will send its payment for the remaining beneficiary liability directly to the provider, and beneficiaries will receive a Medicare summary notice and a TFL explanation of benefits (EOB) that indicates the amount paid to the provider.
 See the description about filing dual-eligible claims in the section entitled, "Claims Processing and Billing Information."